 Shakespeare in the Ruins is committed to ensuring live theatre is accessible to as many people as possible.
-Towards this goal our accessibility services include: a free, accessible, bus charter from downtown Winnipeg to the Ruins on pay-what-you-can Tuesdays; ASL interpretation and live audio description of selected performances; relaxed performances and “In the Grove” shows, a pair of stationary matinees staged under the trees for people for whom our promenade experience is a barrier.
+Towards this goal our accessibility services include: a free, accessible, bus charter from downtown Winnipeg to the Ruins on pay-what-you-can Tuesdays; ASL interpretation and live audio description of selected performances and “In the Grove” shows, stationary performances staged under the trees for people for whom our promenade experience is a barrier.

-Together with our ongoing commitment to affordable theatre through pay-what-you-can Tuesdays, our early-bird promotion, discount prices for patrons under 30 and for members of the theatre industry, under-employed folks or people living on a fixed-income, we strive to ensure everyone can experience the magic of live theatre.
+Together with our ongoing commitment to affordable theatre through pay-what-you-can Tuesdays, discount prices for patrons under 30 and for members of the theatre industry, under-employed folks or people living on a fixed-income, we strive to ensure everyone can experience the magic of live theatre.

 Details of all the services we offer and a feedback form are found below.